 Just in time for the first bell of the 2017-2018 school year, the Dining Hall is blessed and inaugurated on August 21, followed by a ribbon cutting ceremony on the first full day of school, August 22.

 Archbishop Thomas Wenski blesses the Gian Zumpano Aquatic Center on June 6, 2018 along with the Jesuit Fathers of Miami, led by Rev. Guillermo M. García-Tuñón, S.J.'87, Belen President and Rev. Alberto Garcia, S.J., Jesuit Superior of Miami.

 “The Gian Zumpano Aquatic Center embodies all that Gian Zumpano represented,” said Jesuit Father García-Tuñón.
 “His selflessness and generosity touched the community and Belen Jesuit.
 Gian was only a year older than I and was my friend.
 I am honored that this facility will memorialize a true Man for Others through the efforts of Gian’s family and friends.”

 In April, four tennis courts were added behind the Gian Zumpano Aquatic Center.
 These multi-functional courts will also function as basketball and volleyball courts.

-The Raúl and Nidia Rodríguez Science Pavilion Patio was remodeled and renamed Fides et Raio Patio.
+The patio located near Raúl and Nidia Rodríguez Science Building was remodeled and renamed Fides Et Ratio Patio.
 New pavers were installed and a statue of Father Matteo Ricci, S.J. - an Italian Jesuit priest and one of the founding figures of the Jesuit China missions - has been installed.

 On May 29, School Chaplain Father Christian A. Sáenz, S.J. blessed the grounds of the future site of the Our Lady of Belen Chapel during the Groundbreaking Ceremony.